Services & Prayers

 The Parish of Crediton is united with the adjacent parishes of Sandford and Shobrooke.
-There are eight churches and chapels within our benefice as well as a convent at Posbury and a cemetery chapel in Crediton.
-The Rector of the United Benefice, the Reverend Nigel Guthrie, was appointed in 2002.
+There are eight churches and chapels within our benefice as well as a cemetery chapel in Crediton.
+The Rector of the United Benefice, the Reverend Matthew Tregenza, was appointed in 2019.
 There is a priest at Sandford, Revd Paul Fillery.
 The benefice also offers a training placement for curates.
 A number of retired priests share in ministry to the benefice as well as two licensed Readers, and a Reader with Permission to Officiate.

 Exeter Diocese & Christians Together in Crediton